GYG-be/gyg-be.github.io/_posts/2024-02-12-avoid-Super-Bowl-advertisers.md

 * RECURRENT SUBSCRIPTIONS that people tend to forget about OR over-use in tech and streaming services: Amazon Prime, Google, Netflix, Disney+/ESPN, etc.

-* Movies and entertainment that people would be better off never watching, especially from major movie studios hyper-promoting upcoming releases and entertainment from the likes Universal, Warner Bros, etc that tend to UNDERWHELM and DISAPPOINT, rather than the kinds of content that spreads by word-of-mouth directly from individual REAL PEOPLE who actually were MOVED to make a recommendation TO HELP THEIR FRIENDS.
+* SUBSTANDARD, SECOND-RATED movies and entertainment that suck ... the kind of stuff that people will not particulary remember and just generally would be better off never watching, especially from major movie studios hyper-promoting upcoming releases and entertainment from the likes Universal, Warner Bros, etc that tend to UNDERWHELM and DISAPPOINT, rather than the kinds of content that spreads by word-of-mouth directly from individual REAL PEOPLE who actually were MOVED to make a recommendation TO HELP THEIR FRIENDS.

 * ENGINEERED-TO-BE-ADDICTIVE snacks and ulta-processed quasi-edible garbage : Doritos, M&Ms, and other snack giants.